TeamHypersomnia/Hypersomnia/README.md

 In the future, the game might introduce elements of RPG with hardcore PvP mechanics.

-Set in a hypothetical afterlife reality, it shall provide joy through fierce fights, benevolent behaviors, fulfillment of elaborate social roles or sowing panic as a traitor to altruists.
+Set in a hypothetical afterlife reality, it shall provide joy through fierce fights, benevolent behaviors, fulfillment of elaborate social roles or sowing panic as a traitor to the altruists.

 Declare allegiance to one of the three factions whose apple of discord is a disparity between prevailing notions of moral excellence.